danlin604/portfolio-gatsby/src/markdown-projects/webpack-react-website.md

 source: "https://github.com/danlin604/web"
 ---

-A co-worker convinced me to dig deeper into Webpack so I began a new portfolio website.
-Initially, my plan was to convert the 2018 website to Gatsby, but none of the styles imported well so I ended up trying to fix more breakages then to actually learn new thing!
-The excuse of learning Webpack is what was needed for me to start from scratch.
-You can see that I am really taken with Markdown and began converting a more portable version of my resume. because by now this is my fourth website, and I am looking for a way to write less.
-You can find animated emoji, imported P5 starfield animation, and a solar-system built in A-Frame.
+Learning Webpack gives me the *excuse* I need to start again from scratch.
+The previous CRA website requires me to custom code a lot of the content, all of which require additional styling.
+They are not maintainable at all.

+*Maintainability* is one of the issues I want to address.
+Markdown simplifies the website because content is separate from code.
+Styling the `.md` in a single stylesheet offloads a lot of my future work.

+You can find emoji animation, imported P5 starfield animation, and a solar-system built in A-Frame at `dev.danlin.ca`.
+I am trying out subdomain prefixing to see if it makes sense to separate future projects this way.
+Maintaining both `danlin.ca` and `dev.danlin.ca` is confusing, instead, I am going to migrate the Webpack website to GitHub Pages.
+Only one *main* project should be hosted on `danlin.ca` with subdomain prefix allocated for development and staging.